seanloesch/salient-coursework/README.md

 work because it contained proprietary course material.

 ## Note on SQL
-On top of taking the course on its own, I served as a Teaching Assistant for the Database Systems (CS 260) course under Dr. Vanamala for a semester, where I guided students, graded assignments and tests, and occasionally gave lectures and provided supplementary instruction.
+On top of taking the course, I served as a Teaching Assistant for the Database Systems (CS 260) course under Dr. Vanamala for a semester, where I guided students, graded assignments and tests, and occasionally gave lectures and provided supplementary instruction.